First Phase of Colorado’s Paid Family and Medical Leave Insurance Program Begins Jan. 1, 2023

 Colorado joins nearly one dozen other states that have established paid family leave programs, and the state’s FAMLI program will be funded by employees and employers, who have the option of matching the percentage of the employee contribution or paying the full amount.

 Voters passed Proposition 118, which created the family and medical leave insurance program in November 2020, but the initial measure did not contain a provision for general funding, so there was a delay in getting it up and running until subsequent legislation was passed.

 As the state moves closer to implementing the first phase of the program, employers might have questions about their requirements.
-The following is a list of the most-frequently asked questions (click on the highlighted phrase for more details).

 What Are Employers’ Requirements Under Colorado Paid Family and Medical Leave?